 All this talking about “stolen valor” is too much.
 It’s wrong that is likely spun a little out of control because no one can know other people’s intentions, maybe that person who wears the patch has ( or had) a desire to join the military and serve the country, and that’s their way to shows it.
 And something really important, no one can steal you your valor because it’s yours and individual.

-Bad Side of Wearing Military Patches by People Who Didn’t Serve in the Unit
+Downsides of Wearing Military Patches by Those Who Didn’t Serve

 Deceivers are always trying to find an opportunity to trick people, and some of them have no shame at all.
 Some people wear patches on their jobs only to have some advantages because everyone likes to give support to people who served in the Unit and risked their lives for their country.